pdstevenson/pdstevenson.github.io/_publications/publications.md

 A ✅ following a link indicates freely-available content.
 Links followed by ❌ are to subscription journal versions or other paid content.
 For articles where I do not provide a link to a free version, you may still find the article on institutional repositories.
 Using Google Scholar often finds such versions.

-**135.** "*Comments on Quantum Computing for Nuclear Physics*", P. D. Stevenson, accepted for publication in invited edition of International Journal of Unconventional Computing
+**135.** "*Comments on Quantum Computing for Nuclear Physics*", P. D. Stevenson, International Journal of Unconventional Computing 18, 83 (2023) ❌

 **134.** "*An assessment of neutron resonance data for mid-mass isotopes*", James Benstead, Will McClymont, and Paul Stevenson, accepted for publication in Nuclear Data 2022 Conference Proceedings